Supplemental Module: NPDES Permit Program

 Key Point.
 Because a steady-state water quality model is run on a single set of conditions, those conditions should be the critical conditions for protection of the receiving water.

-Critical conditions generally fall into the following framework:
+Critical conditions generally fall into the listed framework:

 - Effluent critical conditions